 Birth and event at the time of birth

-Gurudev was born in the village Garhiya, in the state of Uttar
+Gurudev was born in a village of Kanpur, in the state of Uttar

 Pradesh, India.
 He was told later by his family members that